Calcium pyrophosphate dihydrate deposition disease

 - AD pattern; mutation in the ANKH gene which encodes a transmembrane inorganic pyrophosphate transporter

-CPPD has many features of osteoarthritis with an unusual distribution, for example, they tend to be symmetric in distribution and involve non-weight bearing joints or, in the hands, mainly involve the intercarpal and MCP joints.
+CPPD has many features of osteoarthritis with an unusual distribution, for example, they tend to be symmetric in distribution and involve non-weight bearing joints or, in the hands, mainly involve the intercarpal and metacarpophalangeal joints.

 - wrist joint (mainly radiocarpal and scapholunate joints)